MicrosoftDocs/learn/learn-pr/azure/control-govern-azure-environment-deploying-infrastructure-code/includes/3-secure-repositories-pipelines.md

 Azure DevOps also allows you to associate *checks* with specific service connections.
 Checks add a further layer of protection.
 For example, you can configure a check on a production service connection to verify that it's used only on code from your repository's *main* branch.
 This check helps prevent unauthorized code from being deployed to your production environment.

-In GitHub, you can configure environment-specific secrets.
-GitHub Actions provides only the secret value when the workflow is working with that environment.
+In GitHub, you can configure environment-specific secrets, so that when the GitHub Actions workflow is working with that environment, it provides only the secret value.
 By using environment-specific secrets and environment controls like approvals, you can reduce the risk that a nonproduction deployment is used to deploy to your production environment.
 You can also use workload identities to avoid using any credentials in your GitHub Actions workflows and eliminate the possibility that credentials might be exposed.

 ## Use GitHub security features